Fabio Borini: AC Milan

 On 30 June 2017, Borini joined Serie A club AC Milan on loan, with an obligation to buy.
 On 11 July, he made his debut in friendly match against Lugano.
 He made his official debut for the club on 27 July, in a 1–0 away win against CS U Craiova in the first leg of Milan's Europa League third-round qualifier.
 He scored his first goal for the club in Milan's 6–0 Europa League play-off win against Shkëndija on 17 August.
 On 28 September, he provided two assists in a 3–2 home against Rijeka in the Europa League.

 On 7 June 2018, Sunderland announced Borini to join Milan permanently on 1 July 2018.

 Hellas Verona

 On 14 January 2020, he signed with Hellas Verona until the end of the 2019–20 season.
 He played for the first time, five days later against Bologna, and he scored the equalising goal for his team.

 Fatih Karagümrük

 On 15 December 2020, Borini signed for Süper Lig club Fatih Karagümrük.
 Borini got off to a good start at the club, scoring multiple goals including a right footed curled effort into the top corner against Fenerbahçe in a 2–1 loss on 13 February.

 Sampdoria

 On 10 July 2023, Sampdoria, recently relegated to Serie B, announced the signing of Borini on a contract until 2025.

 Salford City

 After training with Salford City for a month, Borini signed a short-term deal with the EFL League Two club on 17 October 2025.
+He made his debut for the club as a substitute in a 1–0 league win over Oldham Athletic on 18 October 2025, and scored his first Salford goal on 5 December 2025 in a 4–0 victory over Leyton Orient in the second round of the FA Cup.
+In the January 2026 transfer window it was confirmed that Borini would extend his contract and stay with Salford until the end of the season.

+On 1 June 2026, it was announced by the club that Borini would leave the club on expiry of his contract.